SoftUni-Internal/interactive-content/EN/04-Routing/02-Routing-Overview.md

 With this type of routing, we get many **benefits**:

-- The resources are loaded only once.
+- The resources are loaded only once

-- The state is maintainable across all pages.
+- The state is maintainable across all pages

-- We access the **browser history**.
+- We access the **browser history**

-- Better and quicker UX.
+- Better and quicker UX

 [/slide]